Skip to Main Content

 Cashless Tolling Billing Segments

-The Thruway’s toll rate structure did not change with the conversion to cashless tolling.
-There are, however, some slight changes to the way transactions will be displayed on E-ZPass statements and Tolls by Mail invoices.
+When the ticketed system converted to cashless tolling, the Thruway’s toll rate structure did not change.
+There may be, however, some slight changes to the way transactions are displayed on E-ZPass statements and Tolls by Mail invoices.

 The Thruway ticketed system has been divided into 14 segments; 6 start/end segments (brown) and 8 fixed toll segments (green).
 In the illustration below, the brown and green highway gantries represent the tolling segments.
 These brown and green highway gantries are located between exits.
 The blue gantries are located on the entry/exit ramps of the Thruway.